-• Grades will be based 1⁄4 on weekly assignments; 1⁄3 on the two group projects (weighted for your individual contribution); and 1⁄3 on the quizzes and the final case analysis.
+• Grades will be based 1⁄4 on weekly assignments; 1⁄4 on the two group projects (weighted for your individual contribution); and 1⁄4 on the quizzes.
 I will also consider in-class participation as a factor in the final grade.